-Classes are held from 8:00 a.m. until 3:30 p.m., Monday through Friday with the following exception: The Electrical Department starts at 7:47 a.m., which is in compliance with the Department of Labor and Industries to complete extended hours.
+Classes are held from 8:00 a.m. until 3:30 p.m., Monday through Friday with the following exception: The Electrical Department starts at 7:47 a.m. and the HVAC/R Department ends at 3:43 p.m., which is in compliance with the Department of Labor and Industries to complete extended hours.